 After finding a mortgage broker that you get along with and who offers you great terms, it’s time to get preapproved.
 When buying your first home, having a preapproved mortgage means you can act quickly when that perfect property hits the market.
 It may take some time to go through this process, so start gathering the needed documents now.

-Since you’re gearing up to sign a huge financial deal, finding a real-estate agent with whom you feel comfortable working closely is important.
+Since you’re gearing up to sign a huge financial deal, finding a real-estate agent with whom you feel comfortable working closely with is important.
 Definitely talk to friends and family to see if they’d recommend someone, but don’t settle right away — shop around.
 Schedule a meeting with two or three different agents to get a feel for their customer-service style and see if you jive.

 On this buying checklist there are also a few “don’ts”, which are things to avoid while hunting for your first home.
 Avoid getting a new credit card, as it’s considered an existing line of credit and could be factored into your mortgage application.
 Don’t come up late on any other debt payments, and don’t change jobs; either of those could hurt your loan chances.
-Also, don’t overspend over the holidays — think of the money you’ll need in 2019 to buy yourself that great big present.
+Also, don’t overspend over the holidays — think of the money you’ll need in 2019 to buy yourself that great present.

 When it comes to landing your dream home, having what you need in hand will help the process go that much smoother.
 With a bit of preplanning after going through this handy checklist, closing on your first home in 2019 will be a breeze.